projection-engine/arquitecture-docs/blueprint/structure_compilation.md

 function instance (if not already instantiated) `getFunctionInstance` and its uniforms `getInputInstance`, these two methods will return the "stringfied" code  required.
 If the node doesn't need any of these two it will simply return an empty string.

-The GLSL body compiler works by finding the starting point (MaterialView node) and traces the dependency structure down to the first node without a parent.
+The GLSL body compiler works by finding the starting point (ShaderEditor node) and traces the dependency structure down to the first node without a parent.
 While doing this trace we build the structure by getting the current node function call with `getFunctionCall`, this method requires the linked inputs and current node index and generates one or multiple outputs (adds to itself the key that represents the GLSL variable name), the method then returns the string code for its execution.